 - Nausea (sometimes even with vomiting)

 These symptoms are usually worst at the very start of your period.
 But, what can you do about it?

 - Regular exercise such as swimming, biking or walking can make your periods much less painful by controlling the prostaglandin levels.

 - Over-the-counter painkillers that specifically aim to get rid of period pain can also do wonders.

 - Using a hot water bottle or microwavable heat pillow on the tummy is an age-old remedy.

 If none of these treatments help reduce the pain or if the pain suddenly becomes worse, it is best to get help from your family doctor, gynae or clinic.

 An irregular period means that your period comes earlier or later than you expected it to.
-Periods don’t come monthly – they come in cycles.
-A cycle is from the first day of one period to the first day of your next period.
+Periods don't come monthly - they come in cycles.
+A cycle is from the first day of one period to the first day of your next period, where it is possible to have your period twice in a month.
 Irregular cycles are NORMAL, especially for teenagers and especially during the first two years of starting your periods.

 Irregular periods can be caused by quite a few things:

 - Stress is known to be a major cause of irregular periods, because it delays ovulation (the ripening of an egg).
 If you have just broken up with your partner or are under a lot of pressure at work or school, then a skipped period may just be your body letting you know to schedule some 'me time'.
 So don't stress about it!